If you’re not completely happy with your sales and you suspect there’s something you can improve in your Amazon listings, then you’re probably right.

 The first step towards maximizing your Amazon listing conversion capacity is to use the most relevant keywords.
 Keyword research is 80% of the job.

 Accidentally forgetting to include a few vital keywords in your listing can harm your chances of being listed in the top search results.
 The smarter and broader is your SEO keywords use, the higher your exposure to potential buyers.

 Sometimes, the difference between “sale” and “no sale” is in a keyword.
 As simple as that.
-Keywords help Amazon figure out what’s your product about.
-When people type in “disco ball”, if you sell disco balls and you used these keywords in your listing, Amazon will display your product in customer’s search results.
+SEO Keywords help Amazon figure out what’s your product about.
+When people type in “disco ball” in the Amazon search bar, if you sell disco balls and you used these keywords in your listing, Amazon will display your product in customer’s searches list.
 If the listing is convincing, coherent and powerful enough, they’ll buy the disco ball from you.
 If not, they’ll simply leave as they arrived, and they’ll take their credit cards with them - to your competitors’ page ☹.

 Your "cure" is a perfect balance of SEO/search terms/keywords and persuasive texts (Title, Product features, Product description).
 Or, keywords density meeting excellent readability (as I previously said in another article on this blog: Write for humans, not for robots)

 Not spending enough time on optimization [or paying someone to do it for you - yup, you can hire us and save time, #JustSaying ;) ] is just like throwing money out of the window.
 There’s nothing wrong with that (just tell me where your window is).